Akunnadove/Machine-Learning/Heart Attack Analysis & Prediction in Julia/README.md

-# Heart Attack Analysis and Prediction
+# Heart Attack Analysis and Prediction using Julia
 Predict if a patient likely has heart disease or is normal based on the inputted features.

 ## Project Objective